rubatopy/rubato/docs/source/tutorials/platformer/step4.rst

     :align: center
     :width: 75%

-The process for adding all of the remaining platforms is the same as what we've done to add the floor.
-To have cleaner code, we actually create some lists to store all of our Game Objects.
-At this point, you should have fun with it!
-Create a level of your choice!
+The process for adding the remaining platforms is the same as what we've just done.
+Easy!
-You can even add images to the gameobjects instead of giving the hitboxes color, to give the game a much more polished feel.
+This is a great place to unleash your creativity and make a better level than we did.

-Below is a very basic example that we will be using for the rest of the tutorial.
+Below is a very basic example for the rest of the tutorial.

 .. image:: /_static/tutorials_static/platformer/step4/2.png
     :align: center